william-spongberg/BoomerangFooMod/README.md

 ## Features

+1. New gamemodes!
+- Power Drain: Kill other players to get powerups and remove their powers.
+- Juggernaut: It's a 1 versus all battle, where the juggernaut has awesome powers.
+Take them down to become the new juggernaut.
+2. Custom game settings
+- Match length: Set any number of points to win.
+- Rapid powerup spawns: The powerup spawn rate can be boosted.
+- Max powerups: Change the maximum number of powerups a player can hold.
+- Starting powerups: Give each of the players powerups at the beginning of the match.
+- Bouncy boomerangs: Multiply or dampen the bounciness of boomerangs off walls.
+Be careful in enclosed spaces...
+- Boomerang size: Change the size of boomerangs.
+3. Impossible bot difficulty: unlock the secret difficulty level buried in the game's code.
+4. UI changes: change gamemodes and settings in-game.

+## Config File

-All the features in this mod are controlled by the `customConfig.ini` file in the *Boomerang Fu* installation, which will be generated after you open the game.
+The settings are controlled by the `customConfig.ini` file in the *Boomerang Fu* installation, which will be generated after you open the game.
+I am moving away from the configuration file in favor of in-game menus.
+However, many of the settings can still only be controlled in this way.
+The settings with in-game menus are crossed out.

 ### General Settings
-- MaxPowerups: Change the maximum number of powerups (default 3)
+- ~~MaxPowerups: Change the maximum number of powerups (default 3)~~
 - EnableDuplicatedCharacters: If true, then multiple players can be the same character (default True)
-- StartupPowers: Select the codes for powerups that will be given to players at the start of a match (default None)
+- ~~StartupPowers: Select the codes for powerups that will be given to players at the start of a match (default None)~~
-- RapidPowerupSpawning: If true, then powerups will spawn much more often (default False)
+- ~~RapidPowerupSpawning: If true, then powerups will spawn much more often (default False)~~
 - SuddenDeathTimeLimit: The amount of seconds before the boundary closes in.
 If 0, then it uses the default time limit (default 0)
 - ShrinkingBoundsFinalTimer: Once the boundary has shrunk, this is the amount of time you can survive outside (default 3)
-- MatchScoreLimit: The number of points needed to win the match.
-If 0, then it uses the default score limit (default 0)
+- ~~MatchScoreLimit: The number of points needed to win the match.
+If 0, then it uses the default score limit (default 0)~~
-- BoomerangSize: Changes the size of boomerangs.
-If 0, then it uses the default boomerang size of 0.5 (default 0)
+- ~~BoomerangSize: Changes the size of boomerangs.
+If 0, then it uses the default boomerang size of 0.5 (default 0)~~
 - LevelPicker: Select a list of level IDs to use in the match.
 These will be shuffled.
 If none specified, then it will use the default level playlist (default None)

 ### Powerup Modifiers